Greece: The Cycladic Islands of Naxos and Amorgos

 Day 3 - Koronos to Lionas Beach

 Starting in the small village of Koronos and its labyrinth of alleys, this walk heads down to the remote beach at Lionas, following the course of the valley below.
 The ancient path leads you to a lonely, yet verdant part of Naxos, offering wonderful views of the mountains and their lunar-like landscapes.
 Be prepared to take longer than you plan as the friendly locals are sure to want to chat and show you the way.
 And Lionas Beach – journey’s end!
 Swim in the crystal clear waters before rewarding yourselves with a meal at the family-run Delfinaki restaurant where nearly everything you will consume will have been produced locally, including the honey raki.
-The family will drive you back to Koronos for your bus or taxi back.
 (Easy: 3 hrs, 7½km, CUSs 200m)

 Day 4 - a choice of two further walks